Spring Mountain (Qld)

 Spring Mountain lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Future population trends predict exceptional growth for Spring Mountain (Qld) SA2, placing it in the top 10 percent of national statistical areas.
-By 2041, the area is expected to increase by 6,485 persons, reflecting a gain of 41.0% over the 17 years.
+Exceptional growth is predicted over the period, placing Spring Mountain in the top 10 percent of national statistical areas.
+The suburb is expected to expand by 6,497 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 41.1% in total over the 17 years.

 Frequently Asked Questions - Population